-July 19, 2011, Sindelfingen, Germany – No cameras, no mobiles, no iphones allowed in the Mercedes-Benz design centre in Sindelfingen.
+July 19, 2011, Sindelfingen, Germany – No cameras, no mobiles, no iPhones allowed in the Mercedes-Benz design center in Sindelfingen.
 But we got an interview with Hans-Dieter Futschik, Director of Exterior Design at Daimler AG.
-There are six design centres worldwide, Palo Alto, CA, Sindelfingen, Germany, Como, Italy, Portland, OR, Beijing, China and Tokyo, Japan.
+There are six design centers worldwide, Palo Alto, CA, Sindelfingen, Germany, Como, Italy, Portland, OR, Beijing, China and Tokyo, Japan.

 Futschik told us that the product is the strongest brand mark.
 Brand and design generate fascination.
 How important is proportion to design?

 Futschik also said that innovation is designed by nature, that Mercedes takes an erotic approach on car forms.
-With more technical scuplting on the cars, is it harder to design and produce?
+With more technical sculpting on the cars, is it harder to design and produce?

 We also saw an A-Class concept.
 Will that go into production?